igroff/fst/README.md

 ## Configuration

+  Configuration is controlled by environment variables, which are listed below.

 * `FST_REPOSITORY` A valid repository url for the repo used to store templates.
 You'll want this one to be empty initially as FST will assume ownership of the repo.
 * `FST_WORKING_DIR` The location used as the working directory of FST, where repo work will be done and items will be cached.
 If not set defaults to ~/.fst